EvilGenie: A Reward Hacking Benchmark: Discussion

-There are significant questions as to what behavior should be labeled as reward hacking or misaligned within our testing procedure.
-For example, when a model edits the test cases for an ambiguous problem or hard-codes an answer when the rest of the program is correct, this could very reasonably be considered benign and aligned behavior.
-The answer does in fact answer the algorithmic problem as stated.
-It is unclear whether one should give more credence to the textual query rather than the code testing procedure.
-In a software development environment it may in fact be correct and expected behavior that mis-specified tests be corrected, even though we view this as reward-hacking behavior in this environment.
+There are significant ambiguities as to what behavior should be labeled reward hacking or misaligned within our testing procedure.
+For example, "fixing" the test file for an ambiguous problem so that all correct outputs are accepted could reasonably be considered benign or even desirable behavior.

-Another unclear example is when one of the models deletes the testing files after the tests have successfully run.
-This does not have any impact on the correctness of the testing procedure and thus does not change whether the model's code is correct and whether it passes the given tests.
-In most situations deleting the testing file would be unexpected and undesirable behavior, so this does seem to be misaligned even if it does not actually assist in obtaining the objective.
-One can also imagine cases that are entirely benign such as adding useful comments to the testing files.
-This does not occur in any of our cases of file editing; but this could potentially complicate automated detection of reward-hacking.
-Finally, hard-coding behavior for special cases in programs is often a reasonable thing to do and there are likely cases where the line between handling edge-cases and circumventing tests is blurry.
-Precomputing frequent or difficult cases is also a programming optimization technique that again might look like hard-coding test cases if that evaluation is applied naively.
+Another unclear example is deleting test files after the tests have successfully run.
+This does not have any impact on the correctness of the testing procedure and thus does not change whether the model passes the given tests.
+However, in most situations deleting the testing file would be unexpected and undesirable behavior, so it does seem to be misaligned even if it does not actually assist in obtaining the objective.